ryuniqlo/ryu-gds-submission/README.md

 ## Notes
 - Unit tests are included to ensure the correctness of the implemented functionalities.
 In the event that changes are made to the code, I can run these unit tests to ensure that output is still accurate and as expected.
+- Do run the code to get the output csv files for Q1 and Q2!